 Central America and Costa Rica in particular, is an incredible place to travel!
 You can experience new cultures, explore rain forests or snorkel in the Caribbean and do it all on a budget!

 But whether you’re visiting cloud forests in Costa Rica, beaches in Belize, volcanoes in Nicaragua or backpacking across all three the one thing you want to avoid is getting sick.
+In order to do so you must pay careful attention to the following:

 - Drinking Water